 As delicious as any waffle recipe I have ever tried, they are hearty enough to keep you full all morning, easy enough to make on a weekday (they mix together entirely in a blender, just like these Banana Oat Pancakes!) and scalable to make as few as two waffles (but easily doubled, tripled or more).

 Plus, if you use gluten free oats, these waffles are naturally gluten free.
 (As are these blender oatmeal pancakes).

 So although waffles are often something reserved for a more special weekend brunch, I think you could rationalize having these any time!

 Breakfast, supper, a mid day snack.
 No one's judging.

-- Melted Coconut Oil - This recipe also works with melted butter or a mild avocado oil.
+- Melted Coconut Oil - This recipe also works with melted butter (which adds great flavor) or a mild avocado oil.

 - Baking Powder- Be sure to use baking powder, not soda.
 This is an important ingredient for producing fluffy waffles.